baransaglam/baransaglam/README.md

 # Hey, I'm **Baran**
 > *ASP.NET Developer | Game Dev | 3D Artist*

-I’m an indie game developer and creative builder who blends code and art to craft immersive games, interactive web experiences, and unique digital worlds.
-I’m passionate about turning ideas into meaningful and playable realities.
+I'm an indie game developer and creative builder who blends code and art to craft immersive digital experiences.
+While I have a strong foundation in game development and continue to work on personal projects, my current main focus is full-stack web development, where I build secure and scalable applications using technologies like ASP.NET, C#, and MSSQL.

+I'm deeply passionate about storytelling, design, and interactive media.
+As I grow my skills in 3D modeling and virtual reality, my goal is to bring my game projects to a whole new level — blending gameplay, narrative, and technology into unforgettable worlds.

+I'm still learning, building, and exploring — and I truly believe that every line of code and every pixel drawn is a step toward something meaningful.
 ---

 ## 🔥 What I Do
 - **ASP.NET Web Development**: Crafting scalable, secure web applications with C#, Entity Framework, and MSSQL.

+- - **Game Development**
+  Learning to build engaging games using Unity and C#.
 ---

 ## 🧪 What I’m Exploring

-- **Game Development**
-  Learning to build engaging games using Unity and C#.

 - **3D Art & Sculpting**
   Practicing digital modeling and sculpting in Blender.